cap-js/docs/about/best-practices.md

 ### Query Language (CQL)

-As already introduced in the [*Domain Models*](#domain-models) section, CAP uses queries in CDS models, for example to declare service interfaces by projections on underlying entities, here's an excerpt of the above:
+As already introduced in the [*Domain Models*](#domain-models) section, CAP uses queries in CDS models, for example to declare service interfaces by projections on underlying entities, here's an excerpt of what was mentioned earlier:

 ```cds
 entity ListOfBooks as projection on underlying.Books {